Sociology of Social Problems 2100-SPP-L-D1SSPR

 Assessment criteria

 Students are required to pass two tests.
 The final grade will be based on the mark from the final essay.
+In addition, students are expected to make a presentation in the classroom.
 Students may have two absences.
-Each subsequent absence must be counted before the teacher.
-The total number of absences allowed is 4.
+Each subsequent absence must be justified before the teacher.
+The total number of absences allowed is four.

 Practical placement